Nursery, FS2 and Willow Hub - Miss Hoban

 3. How are parents consulted and involved?

-Every child has a parents evening appointment at three points during the school year when they will meet with the class teacher.
+Every child has a parents evening appointment during the school year when they will meet with the class teacher.
 Termly review meetings for SEN pupils are held by the SENCo and the class teacher and parents are invited to attend these.
 Relevant teaching assistants may also attend SEN reviews.
 During the SEN review meeting, children’s learning and progress is discussed in relation to their individual targets.
 Paperwork for each child is then sent home to parents so they have a record of their child’s additional support and outcome targets.

 4. How are children consulted and involved?